kramer314/scons-fortran/README.txt

 Work in Progress Features
 =========================
-* Automatic install / loading via `site_scons` directory
+I'm looking into eventually adding the following (listed in order of priority):
-* Install targets
+* Using the `site_scons` directory instead of providing a `SConstruct` file

-* Multiple source directory build (currently assumes all source files are nested in on source file directory
+* Automatically merging default and custom JSON configuration files so custom configurations only have to specify what parameters differ from default values

-* Automatic dependency fetching (via Git) and building
+* Multiple source directory build support (this currently assumes all source files are nested in a single source directory)

-* Merging of default and custom JSON configuration files
+* Install targets (low priority, since distributing Fortran libraries is a *huge* mess absent submodules)

 Basic Usage
 ===========